BenjaminJH/File-Comparison/README.md

 **NOTE:** End folders do not need the same name.
 Though you should be comparing folders with matching content.

+# Building and running

+From the root of the project run the following to build the image:

+    docker build -t file-comparison .

+Run the image using the following, replace the flags with your relevant inputs:

+    docker run file-comparison --dir1='C:/Users/MyDir/test_a' --dir2='E:/ExternalDrive/test_b' --search_type="path"

 # PROGRESS LISTING